AhmadrezaHamidi/swagger-annotation/README.md

 ### Extend Generator with Operation, Schema & Document Filters ###

 Swashbuckle exposes a filter pipeline that hooks into the generation process.
 Once generated, individual metadata objects are passed into the pipeline where they can be modified further.
-You can wire up one or more custom filters for Operation, Schema and Document objects:
+You can wire up one or more custom filters for _Operation_, _Schema_ and _Document_ objects:

 #### Operation Filters ####